SE#PCFG: Semantically Enhanced PCFG for Password Analysis and Cracking: and Password Semantic Analysis

 \subsubsection{Step~1 -- Pre-processing}

 Almost all NLP tools consider the change of character type (letter, digit, symbol) as a ``split position'' of consecutive words in a given text.
 This means that they cannot identify SFs with mixed character types such as ``\texttt{1qaz}'' (a keyboard pattern) and ``\texttt{google.com}'' (a domain name).
-Therefore, such SFs have to be identified before NLP tools are applied in next step.
+Therefore, such SFs have to be identified before NLP tools are applied in the next step.
 Three SFTs we consider here are borrowed from Weir et al.'s implementation and several previous work~ \cite{pcfgcracker,Wang-CCS2016,Li-USENIX-Security14}: keyboard patterns with $n$ characters (\textsc{kb$n$}, where $n\geq 4$), domain names (\textsc{dn}) and email addresses (\textsc{email}).
 In addition, we also considered three other SFTs with mixed character types: prefixes (\textsc{pre}), suffixes (\textsc{suf}) and repeated strings (\textsc{sr}).
-We defined the above SFTs in relatively simple ways, but more complicated versions can be easily defined.
+We defined the above SFTs in relatively simple manner.
+Others are free to define more complex versions as needed.

 For a given password, the pre-processing step tries to search for all possible SFs falling into the six SFTs following a pre-defined precedence order (\textsc{kb$n$} $>$ \textsc{email} $>$ \textsc{dn} $>$ \textsc{sr$n$} $>$ \textsc{pre} = \textsc{suf}).
 This order is designed following the implementation of original PCFG~\cite{pcfgcracker}, and adding the three new SFTs in the end for those will not make any ambiguities.
 After all SFs are labeled, any remaining parts of the password are split into L (Letter), D (Digit) and S (Symbol) segments following the mechanism proposed by Weir et al.'s work \cite{Weir-SP2009-PCFG} for further processing.
 The first row of Table~\ref{table:example_password_semantics} shows how the pre-processing step works for a given password: \texttt{qwertpassword} $\rightarrow$ [(\texttt{qwert}, \textsc{kb5}), (\texttt{password}, \textsc{L})], where the \textsc{kb5} indicates the identified SFT of \texttt{qwert}.
 The second row illustrates the identification result of the password ``\texttt{qazqazqaz}''.
 The remaining parts containing L, D, S segments are for further processing.